ingadhoc/stock/stock_usability/README.rst

 #.
 Only allow to delete pickings on draft/cancel state.
 #.
 Add a wizard accion in Operation to change locations.
 #.
 Remove the group Tecnical Features to the seccion "Locations" in "stock move" form view from the picking view.
+#.
+Fix in the calculation cost of the merchandise sold when the currency of the product is different from the currency of the company.

 Installation
 ============